google/tensorstore/docs/index_space.rst

 it necessary to write a new index array, and in some cases this can result in index array with a larger representation size.

-.. json-schema:: index_transform_schema.yml
+.. json:schema:: IndexTransform
-   :title: JSON Schema

-.. json-schema:: index_transform_schema.yml#/definitions/index-interval
+.. json:schema:: IndexInterval
-   :title: Index interval JSON Schema

 .. _index-domain-alignment: